alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 as the constants of our own universe seem perfectly adjusted to make our existence possible.

 And maybe the Second Law does not apply there?
-In this case information does not accumulate by necessity either, which means that we can lose information spontaneously, so it would not help as much as we may think in the beginning.
+In this case information does not accumulate by necessity either: therefore data can be lost spontaneously, which would not help as much as we may think in the beginning.

 ### Universe Simulates Universe